 - cheque writing privileges, and

-- authorized payments, monthly printed statement and either cheque image return or online cheque imaging
+- cheque image return or online cheque image viewing

 In order to choose an account that suits your needs it is a good idea to assess which account features you use and how often you to use them.
 You can find this information in your current passbook or account statement.

 Check out the Financial Consumer Agency of Canada’s Account Selector Tool to help you compare different accounts and find the one that suits you best.

 You can open a retail deposit bank account in Canada if you meet the requirements that are set out in the Bank Act.

 When opening any type of bank account, banks and other financial institutions must comply with the requirements of a number of laws and regulations.
 For a retail deposit bank account, you must present two documents from a reliable source – one of which has your name and address and the other which has your name and birthdate.
 These documents include: